ib-ruby/ib-ruby/README.md

 The results can be inspected with the power of the IRB-shell

 By default, any response from the TWS is stored in the received Hash.
-This can easyly inspected in the console
+This can easily inspected in the console (bin/console)

 ``` ruby
 C.received.keys